-We are not able to give it away for free via Kindle.
-We had to charge the minimum $0.99 price.
-Be assured that all proceeds, after Amazon fees, will be donated to Friends of the Orphans and an accounting for sales and funds will be provided here on this site.
+All proceeds, after Amazon fees, will be donated to Friends of the Orphans and an accounting for sales and funds will be provided here on this site.

 Affiliate link proceeds from Amazon will also be donated.

-Russell’s A3 improvement document can be downloaded as PDF: Haiti A3 Document
+Russell's A3 improvement document can be downloaded as PDF: